-Grab yourself a copy of the movie or even Contagion to get an idea of just how fast sickness can spread and how badly things can get out of hand (the former being the most realistic of the two).
+Grab yourself a copy of the movie Contagion or even Outbreak to get an idea of just how fast sickness can spread and how badly things can get out of hand (the former being the most realistic of the two).
 Being aware of where you are putting your hands can help you maintain a lower level of risk of exposure.
-Outbreak

 That means no touching the handrails, toilet door handles, or those pesky lift buttons.
 Basically, try your best not to come into contact with surfaces that everyone could have placed their grubby little hands on.

 Skip the Buffet Whenever You Can

 Another thing is to try and give the buffet a miss whenever you can, especially in the first couple of days of the cruise and sometimes the last couple of days.
 If you do go to the buffet on the cruise ship, you might notice that there are usually more crew to assist you on the first few days, and that they will often do all of the serving for you, including those big helpings of bacon and eggs in the morning.

 This might just seem like a courtesy, but it is also very clever as it allows them to observe if passengers are getting crook and it also allows them to control to a point any kind of chances of sickness spreading by limiting the number of people that handle the utensils and get close to the food.

 I like to take my meal in the main dining room especially during this time for that very reason and I also prefer to have 'my time' dining as it allows my cruise partner and I to have a table to ourselves and not catch bugs off of other table mates (a lesson hard-learned on a previous cruise).
 If you see people in the buffet coughing into their hands, then I suggest extracting yourself from their vicinity.
 And definitely do not take plates or utensils from other passengers, no matter how courteous it might seem.